-If you are wearing your best outfit and talking to yourself, there's a good chance you're prepping for a job interview.
-Before your stomach fills with butterflies and your head fills with clever answers to tough questions, it's important to create an interview checklist.
+If you are wearing your best outfit and talking to yourself, there’s a good chance you’re wondering what things to bring to an interview to make sure you are fully prepped.
+Before your stomach fills with butterflies and your head fills with clever answers to tough questions, it’s important to create an interview checklist.
 These are items designed to make your life easier during the interview.
 The more prepared you are, the more relaxed you will be.
-So be a good Boy Scout and make sure you're prepared for any situation by bringing the following with you to a job interview.
+So be a good Boy Scout and make sure you’re prepared for any situation by bringing the following with you to a job interview.

 Bottle of water.
 You never know if the interviewer will offer you a drink.
 Answering questions about yourself, coupled with the endemic stress of the interview, will leave your mouth dry.
 Avoid a scratchy throat and tote a drink along with you.
 This also makes a nice crutch for folks who find themselves anxious.
 Water can help save your career.

 10 copies of resume.
-This won't be popular advice with the environmentally conscious, but it is a good idea to have many copies of your resume available for distribution.
-You would expect the company to email your resume to all personnel who will be interviewing you, but you'd be amazed at how unprepared the employer often is.
-Being over-prepared ensures you won't have to worry and can concentrate on landing the job.
+This won’t be popular advice with the environmentally conscious, but it is a good idea to have many copies of your resume available for distribution.
+When it comes to things to bring to an interview, this one is a no-brainer.
+You would expect the company to email your resume to all personnel who will be interviewing you, but you’d be amazed at how unprepared the employer often is.
+Being over-prepared ensures you won’t have to worry and can concentrate on landing the job.

 Protein Bar.
 If the interview is going well, it can quickly turn into a daylong event.
 Since you are being passed along to different people, your blood sugar level is not on anyone’s mind.
 Keep your mind fresh and stomach satisfied by having a protein bar by your side.